GoogleCloudPlatform/serverless-spark-workshop/cell-tower-anomaly-detection-dbt/README.md

 This script reads the config file and :
 * Checks and install binaries/packages if needed
-* Use Terraform to enables GCP APIs
+* Use Terraform to enable GCP APIs
 * Use Terraform to create Service Account (SA) and key for dbt
 * Use Terraform to grant roles to the dbt SA
 * Use Terraform to deploy infrastructure, including a single node dataproc cluster, a GCS bucket and a BigQuery dataset